searxng/searxng/searx/infopage/en/donate.md

 # Donate to searxng.org

-You can support the developpers of SearXNG following this [link](https://docs.searxng.org/donate.html)
+You can support the SearXNG project by clicking on the donation page: [https://docs.searxng.org/donate.html](https://docs.searxng.org/donate.html)